Announcement: OCD Group is coming up.

 Mental Health Therapist

-Erjing provides individual and group mental health therapy for adults (18+).
+Erjing currently provides individual and group mental health therapy for adults (16+).

 Erjing approaches psychotherapy with a multicultural and social justice framework and believes in exploring and understanding intersectionality and systemic issues with a trauma-informed lens.
 She mostly utilizes but is not limited to, Acceptance-Commitment therapy (ACT), Emotion-Focused Therapy (EFT), and Exposure Response Prevention ERP (for OCD and related disorders).